Wall Street loses ground, extending a recent losing streak

-Technology stocks were among the biggest losers.
-Microsoft fell 1.5% and Apple fell 1.3%.
+Technology companies and retailers were among the biggest losers.
+Microsoft fell 2% and Home Depot was 1.8% lower.

 Investors have several economic reports to review this week as they try to determine the continuing path of inflation.